- About Hevo

 - Upcoming Features

-LinkedIn Ads enable you to display sponsored content in the LinkedIn feed of professionals you want to reach, by way of single image ads, video ads, and carousel ads.
-With LinkedIn Ads, you can target your most valuable audiences using accurate, profile-based first-party data.
+LinkedIn Ads enable you to display sponsored content in the LinkedIn feed of professionals you want to reach by way of single image ads, video ads, and carousel ads.
+You can target your most valuable audiences using accurate, profile-based first-party data.

-You can use Hevo Pipelines to replicate your LinkedIn reports to the desired Destination database or data warehouses for scalable analysis.
+You can use Hevo Pipelines to replicate data from your LinkedIn reports to the desired Destination database or data warehouses for scalable analysis.